 29 Nov Balika’s story – her journey to Freedom

-Balika had no idea what to expect as such a young bride, so she just endured it when she found he was a drinker.
+Balika had no idea what to expect as such a young bride, so she just endured it when she found he drank to excess.
 He did not treat her well, and often beat her.
 By the time she was 15, she gave birth to a son (now aged 10) and three years later her daughter was born (now aged 7).
-With irregular income, her husband’s preference for alcohol and lack of care for his family, Balika and the children were often hungry, mostly sharing just one meal a day.
+With irregular income, her husband’s alcoholism and lack of care for his family, Balika and the children were often hungry, mostly sharing just one meal a day.
 There was little if any joy in her life.

-A glimmer of hope came unexpectedly a few days later, as she talked with Kundola, a friend from her village, who works with Freeset in Kolkata and some other friends who were visiting.
-Balika heard more about what might be possible for her, that there might be an opportunity for a fresh start just down the road, at a Freeset business which had opened there in January 2015, producing handloom scarves and fabrics.
+A glimmer of hope came unexpectedly a few days later, as she talked with Kundola, a friend from her village, who works with Freeset, and some other friends who were visiting.
+Balika heard there might be an opportunity for a fresh start just down the road, at a Freeset business which had opened in January 2015, producing handloom scarves and fabrics.
 That moment was the beginning of Balika’s journey to freedom, as a place was available for her to start the following week, with a stipend during training and a fair wage above the national minimum.
 Making this choice could bring real hope and a better future for Balika and her children.